My Husband's Lover: Production

 Principal photography commenced on May 21, 2013.
 Many of the scenes were filmed on location in Quezon City.
 Filming concluded in October 2013.
 The series was designed for a sixteen-week run.
 It was later extended for additional three weeks, and concluded in October 2013.

 Music

-The main theme song of My Husband's Lover is "One More Try" by Kuh Ledesma, who also portrays Elaine Soriano in the show.
-This song is also heard in the opening and ending credits of the show.
-The song was written by composer Cecile Azarcon.
+The main theme song of My Husband's Lover is "One More Try" by Kuh Ledesma, who also portrayed Elaine Soriano in the series.
+Used in the opening and ending credits of the show, the song was written by composer Cecile Azarcon.
 It was released in 1984 and part of the album I Think I'm in Love from Blackgold Records.

-The secondary theme song, "Help Me Get Over" by Jonalyn Viray and was written by Tata Betita.
-It is taken out from Jonalyn Viray EP which was released on May 19, 2013.
-The EP was produced by Creative Media Entertainment and distributed by Universal Records.

-Other songs "Sabihin Mo Naman" and "Ayoko Na" were sung by Kris Lawrence and composed by himself and Noah Zuniga.
-It was the first single of his third album Spread the Love.
-While "Ayoko Na", by Jessa Zaragoza is composed by Dingdong Avanzado.
-It is the third single from her album Pag Wala Na Ang Ulan.
+The secondary theme song, "Help Me Get Over" by Jonalyn Viray.
+Written by Tata Betita, it is taken out from the extended play Jonalyn Viray, which was released on May 19, 2013.
+Other featured songs include "Sabihin Mo Naman" by Kris Lawrence and composed by Lawrence and Noah Zuniga; and "Ayoko Na" by Jessa Zaragoza, composed by Dingdong Avanzado.